 “What will people think of me?”

-Pulled like a piece of toffee between kids who are still at home, and ageing parents who perhaps need more support too, we try to ignore that gnawing feeling that there HAS to be more to life.
+Pulled like a piece of toffee between kids who are still at home, ageing parents needing more care, and living in a hormonal hothouse of menopause and brain fog, we try to ignore that gnawing feeling that there HAS to be more to life.

 Or do we choose to believe those voices in our head, so we don't have to try?
 Excuses we give ourselves to justify playing safe, not being judged, and avoiding the challenge and discomfort of change?